patternfly/patternfly-org/packages/v4/patternfly-docs/content/get-started/upgrade.md

     } from '@patternfly/react-core/deprecated';
     ```

 -  Updated `PageHeader`'s logo to only be an anchor if an `href` is specified, otherwise it will be a `span`.
-Explicitly declared `logoComponent` properties will remain unchanged, but if it is not specified a default will be added [(#8655)](https://github.com/patternfly/patternfly-react/pull/8655)
+Explicitly declared `logoComponent` properties will remain unchanged, but a default will be added to undeclared properties [(#8655)](https://github.com/patternfly/patternfly-react/pull/8655)

     Previous implementation: